Nuclear Excitation by Electron Capture in Excited Ions: Abstract

 \section{Abstract}

 A nuclear excitation following the capture of an electron in an empty orbital has been recently observed for the first time.
 So far, the evaluation of the cross section of the process has been carried out widely using the assumption that the ion is in its electronic ground state prior to the capture.
-We show that by lifting this restriction new capture channels emerge resulting in a boost of various orders of magnitude to the electron capture resonance strength.
-The present study also suggests the possibility to externally select the capture channels by means of vortex electron beams.
+We show that by lifting this restriction new capture channels emerge resulting in a boost of more than three orders of magnitude to the electron capture resonance strength.

-Isomers are potentially interesting for clean energy storage and release applications.
+Innovative technologies for harvesting and long-duration storing of energy are currently highly desired \cite{Koningstein2014,sepulveda2021design}.
+In this context, isomers are particularly attractive as they provide the potential for on-demand clean energy release combined with reliability, compactness, high stored energy density and the ability to operate in extreme environment.
 The achievement of a controlled and efficient extraction of the isomeric energy has been a milestone for decades and is recently attracting growing attention \cite{Walker1999a,collins1999accelerated,litz2004controlled,collins2004accelerated,aprahamian2005long,dzyublik2013triggering,carroll2013nuclear,vanacore2018attosecond}.
-In particular, recently demonstrated Nuclear Excitation by Electron Capture (NEEC) \cite{Chiara2018} has lot of potential in terms of control, as the electron switch of the process can be manipulated by means of electron optics and wave function engineering \cite{vanacore2018attosecond,Madan2020}.
+In particular, recently demonstrated Nuclear Excitation by Electron Capture (NEEC) \cite{Chiara2018} could possibly offer gains in terms of control, as the electron switch of the process can be manipulated by means of electron optics and wave function engineering \cite{vanacore2018attosecond,Madan2020}.

-NEEC is a process in which the capture of a free electron by an ion results in the resonant excitation of a nucleus.
+NEEC is a process in which the capture of a free or target electron by an ion results in the resonant excitation of a nucleus.
 The kinetic energy of the free electron, $E_\mathrm{r}$, needs to equal the difference between the nuclear transition energy, $E_\mathrm{n}$, and the atomic binding energy released through electron capture, $E_\mathrm{b}$ (i.e., $E_\mathrm{r}=E_\mathrm{n} - E_\mathrm{b}$).
-The first isomer depletion induced by electron capture was recorded in a beam-based setup in 2018 \cite{Chiara2018}.
-The experiment remains fascinating as the strength of the detected signal is unexplained by state-of-the-art theory \cite{Wu2019}, presenting a discrepancy of about nine orders of magnitude.
+The first isomer depletion induced by electron capture was recorded in a beam-based setup in 2018 \cite{Chiara2018}, albeit the strength of the detected signal is unexplained by state-of-the-art theory \cite{Wu2019}, presenting a discrepancy of about nine orders of magnitude.
+Till today, NEEC is an object of a live debate \cite{guo2021possible,chiara2021reply,rzadkiewicz2021novel}.